How should you prepare for residency interviews?

 Once you have gotten the interview invitation – several things become clear.
 You have passed the programs initial screen, and are within range of their USMLE exam acceptance range.
 In addition, your letters of recommendation, personal statement, and all other application components on paper have been at or above their level of expectation and you have the credentials to gain acceptance.
 The interview is the next phase that determines whether you will ultimately match at that program, and seeks to explore a different kind of metric on you as an applicant.
 Programs are looking for applicants that will contribute positively to a program’s culture, are going to work well with their colleagues, and can bring a unique perspective to the overall cohort of residents.
 Namely, they want to make sure you are someone who will get along well with others in your class, that you are a ‘team player’, and that do not have any red flags that will impact your training or the schools reputation going forward.

 So how important is the interview to schools?
 It turns out, very important.
 In a survey of over 1,000 residency programs across the United States, the interview was ranked as the second most important component of the applicant when deciding on ranking for the match, right behind interpersonal skills.
 Below is a table summarizing the findings from this study, with the original paper link here.
+If you want to properly prepare for an interview, get expert help and check out our offer of medicine interview preparation.

 What are the most common questions that I should be prepared for during my residency interviews?